22940dev/hugo-frameview/content/likes.md

 > You are an extra in everyone else's movie.

 > Thoughts become words, words become actions.

+> You are life having a human experience, not a human having a life experience.

 > These are all just metaphors for something that simply cannot be put into words.